MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-design-forms.md

 :::image type="content" source="../../maker/model-driven-apps/media/create-and-edit-a-model-driven-form/form-settings-order.png" alt-text="select forms order":::

-5. Once in the form order area use the handles to move the order of the forms.
+5. Once in the form order area uses the handles to move the order of the forms.

 6. Select **Save and Publish** to save the form order changes.